Photographs Purchasing photographs Purchasing photographs Who is Ben Haller? Who is Ben Haller? About Cloud Photographic About Cloud Photographic

 My film cameras were (I no longer have them) a Pentax 645N medium-format camera and a Pentax K1000 35mm camera.
 In medium format I mostly shot Velvia, but experimented with many other kinds of film.
 I used the 35mm camera almost exclusively for taking infrared black and white photos using both Kodak and Konica film.

-Then I got a Minolta DiMAGE A1 digital camera, which I recommend; its combination of a very flexible zoom lens and anti-shake technology gives you amazing versatility without the use of a tripod.
+Then I got a Minolta DiMAGE A1 digital camera, which was a great camera; its combination of a very flexible zoom lens and anti-shake technology gave amazing versatility without the use of a tripod.
 Sadly, that camera broke after several years of dedicated service.
-I now have a Panasonic DMC-FZ50.
+I then got a Panasonic DMC-FZ50.
 I have to look up that model number every time; is it really necessary to string together so many meaningless letters and numbers just to represent a camera?
 Fifty years from now, will I have to remember that I drive a QRX-AC2340, while my sneakers are PMAG45-17WMDs?
-Anyhow, it's a pretty decent camera, although far from perfect; see Glaciers & Volcanoes, 2007 for a bit of a review of it.
+Anyhow, it was a pretty decent camera, although far from perfect; see Glaciers & Volcanoes, 2007 for a bit of a review of it.
+It eventually got stolen (I left it on a bench in the bus station in Stockholm all day, and was gone when I got back, unsurprisingly).
+My latest camera is an Olympus PEN E-PL2, which I like better than the Panasonic but not as much as the old Minolta; see Banff, 2011 for a short review.

 I bought my wife a Canon PowerShot SD200 after very careful comparison shopping, and I'd recommend it almost wholeheartedly — it's very light and tiny, has a wonderful LCD screen, has a great lens with a really wide zoom range for a camera so small, and generally takes excellent, well-balanced photos with its automatic metering.
 Great for quick snapshots, family photos, or for a lightweight travel camera.
 Its only drawback is that photos using flash are generally very poorly exposed; but you really can't expect better from a camera in this class.